Thursday, 5 January 2017

 What is a Fever?

-A fever is a temporary increase in your body temperature, often due to an illness.
-It is a sign that your body's immune system is fighting an infection.
+A fever (pyrexia) is a temporary increase in your body's core temperature, typically as a direct response to an illness.
+It is a vital sign that your body's immune system is actively fighting an underlying infection.

 Normal Temp: 98.6°F (37°C)

-For adults, a fever is usually just uncomfortable.
-For infants, however, even a slightly elevated temperature can indicate a serious infection.
+For most healthy adults, a fever is primarily uncomfortable.
+However, for infants and young children, even a slightly elevated temperature can be an early indicator of a serious, life-threatening infection.

 Symptoms